NickDickinsonWilde/tinymce-imagefromweb/README.md

 Optional Settings:

-    shortcut: STRING, the keyboard shortcut code, for example: "CTRL+ALT+I"
+    shortcut: STRING, [""],the keyboard shortcut code, for example: "CTRL+ALT+I"

-    debug: BOOL, if true may enable a couple of debug prints.
+    debug: BOOL, [false], if true may enable a couple of debug prints.

+    credit_show: BOOL, [true]

+    credit_msg : STRING, ["<p>Repost from: %link%.</p>"], credit message to put after the image (with %link% replaced by the actual link to the original).
+OR BOOL false to disable.

 ## Demo